 What are the benefits of dressing for your personality

-Unlike early civilizations where the key purpose of clothing was to keep us warm, clothing today has developed from a practical asset into a display and expression of personality.
-Just as our friends, hobbies, and interests provide an insight into who we are, so too do our clothing choices.
+Unlike early civilisations, where the key purpose of clothing was to keep us warm, clothing today has developed from a practical asset into a display and expression of personality.
+Just as our friends, hobbies, and interests provide an insight into who we are, so do our clothing choices.

-The way we dress can also have a major impact on how we feel about ourselves.
-When we feel happy with how we appear on the outside, we’re more likely to feel good on the inside too, which can boost self-esteem.
+How we dress can significantly impact how we feel about ourselves, too.
+When we feel happy with how we’ve presented ourselves, we’re more likely to feel good internally, which can boost self-esteem.

 Finding your ‘style personality’ is a key part of this, as it’s at times when we feel most like ourselves that we go out into the world more confident and ready to face the day.